 Bachelor of Music 2024 - History, Culture & Theory (Piano)

-Core courses address music history and culture, music theory, music reading and listening, and keyboard skills.
-Students also receive individual instruction in their major performance medium and practical training in ensemble performance.
+Core courses focus on music history and culture, music theory, musical skills and keyboard harmony or skills.
+Students also receive individual instruction in their major performance medium and participate in major ensembles.

 Music & Breadth Electives